Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 #Intro

-In recient years there has been an explosion in Deep Reinforcement learning research resulting in the creation of many different RL algorithms that work with deep networks.
-In DeepRL and RL in general the goal is to train a policy $\pi(a|s,\theta)$ with parameters $\theta$.
+In recent years there has been an explosion in Deep Reinforcement learning research resulting in the creation of many different RL algorithms that work with deep networks.
+In DeepRL and RL in general the goal is to optimize a policy $\pi(a|s,\theta)$ with parameters $\theta$ with respect to the future discounted reward.
+$$
+J(\pi) = \mathbb{E} [\sum_\limits{t=0}^{T} \gamma^{t} r_{t}]
+$$

-It is difficult to keep track of all the algorithms let alone their properties and when it is best to use which one.
+It can be difficult to keep track of the many algorithms let alone their properties and when it is best to use which one.

-In this post I am making an effort to organize a number of RL methods into a few groups.
-This organizing will help clear up some of the misconceptions of different algorithm and demistify what some of these properties really mean, for example, on-policy vs off-policy.
+In this post I am make an effort to organize a number of RL methods into a few groups.
+This organization helps clear up some misconceptions of different algorithms and demystifies what these properties really mean, for example, on-policy vs off-policy.

+Here a table of popular RL algorithms is given.

 | Name        | on/off policy           |  action space support | exploration method|
 | ------------- |:-------------:| -----:| -----:|